jeffboody/libnn/readme.md

 translation).
-The Pixel-To-Pixel GAN paper proposes a generic architecture that incorporates U-Net skip connections for the generator, a custom cGAN + L1 objective fuction combined with a Patch GAN, the Adam optimizer, batch normalization with instance normalization, dropout in the generator (to increase variation), strided convolutions, and ReLU/leaky ReLU activation functions.
+The Pixel-To-Pixel GAN paper proposes a generic architecture that incorporates U-Net skip connections for the generator, a custom cGAN + L1 objective fuction combined with a Patch GAN, divide the objective by 2 when training the descriminator, the Adam optimizer, batch normalization with instance normalization, dropout in the generator (to increase variation), strided convolutions, and ReLU/leaky ReLU activation functions.
+The Cycle GAN enforces transitivity via a cycle consistency loss term.
+The Cycle GAN architecture consists of residual blocks for the generator, the objective function is combined with a Patch GAN and Least Squares GAN, divide objective by 2 when training the descriminator, reduced model oscillation using historically generated images, the Adam optimizer, batch normalization combined with instance normalization, strided convolutions and ReLU/leaky ReLU activation functions.

-The GAN objective function may also be selected by the network architecture in the same way that the loss function is chosen by CNN networks.
-Some examples of additional objective functions include Least Squares GANs, Wasserstein GAN, feature matching (Improved Techniques for Training GANs), cGAN + L1 (Pixel-To-Pixel GAN) and the Cycle GAN.
-The advantages of these objective functions include improved stability and reduced probability of mode collapse.
-The Cycle GAN enforces transitivity in order to perform image-to-image translation with unpaired image collections.

 References